Explore-AI/udt-clean-water-toolkit/README.md

 #### api_drf

 An example api application built with djangorestframework.
-Provides a RESTful API interface for the `cwa_geodorm` app.
+Provides a RESTful API interface for the `cwa_geodjango` app.
 Also provides additional apis for visualisation, analysis, and modelling.

 ### 2.4 ui